Positive Pregnancy Test But No Symptoms: 6 Possible Reasons

 Image: Shutterstock

 1. Ectopic pregnancy.
-It is a condition wherein the fertilized embryo implants outside the uterus in 95% cases in the fallopian tube.
+It is a condition wherein the fertilized embryo implants outside the uterus in 95% of cases in the fallopian tube.
 It is not viable but still produces hCG (5).

 1. False-positive pregnancy test results: Falsepositive test results may also occur when the test shows positive even if you are not pregnant.
 This could happen due to factors that may mess with the pregnancy test results.
 These factors may include: